IMHO: Your Construction Company Needs to Do (a Little) Social Media Marketing

 - Engage with industry organizations (great industry exposure, by the way)

-- Endorse (‘Like’) industry publications for reciprocal publicity (for example, Reed Construction Data is on SM all the time and gives great “love”)
+- Endorse (‘Like’) industry publications for reciprocal publicity (for example, @ConstructConnx is on SM all the time and gives great “love”)

 - Share the company culture (photos of company events or milestones that create goodwill and are also great recruiting resources)

-- And ‘like’ or promote good customers and vendors
+- ‘Like’ good customers and vendors (and goods or services)

 - Link to blogs or landing pages to share content with calls-to-actions (forms, demos, etc.)